Royal Malaysian Police College Kuala Lumpur

 The Royal Malaysian Police College Kuala Lumpur (Malay: Maktab Polis Diraja Malaysia Kuala Lumpur) is a police educational institution located in Hulu Langat District, Selangor, Malaysia.
 It is responsible for training senior officers in the Royal Malaysia Police and the Malaysian Armed Forces.
 The college also trains police officers and soldiers from Singapore, Brunei, Thailand, Russia, the United Kingdom and the United States.

 History

-The idea for a Senior Officers College was first proposed by the then Inspector General of Police, the Honorable Tun Mohd Hanif B Omar, after a conducting a study on the need to improve the conditions of training institutions.
+The idea for a Senior Officers College was first proposed by the then Inspector General of Police, Tan Sri (later Tun) Mohammed Hanif Omar in 1990, after a conducting a study on the need to improve the conditions of training institutions.
 The college's grounds were broken on 7 January 1994 at the Police Field Force Central Brigade, Cheras, opposite the previous Police College.
 The physical construction of the college began on 16 January 1996, and the institution began operating in part on 31 January 1999.

 The Senior Officers' College executes the function of four previous training institutions namely: